krikamol/group/tabs/join.md

 To apply for an intern position in our group, please send your CV to the PI with a brief explanation as to why you’re interested in collaborating with us.

 > [!CAUTION]
 > We rarely accept undergraduate students directly for an internship within our group.
-If you’re interested, please apply through existing internship programs.
+If you’re interested, please apply through existing internship programs for undergraduate students.

 ### [Helmholtz Visiting Researcher Grant](https://www.helmholtz-hida.de/en/new-horizons/hida-visiting-program/)